Skip to main content

 Building system upgrades: HVAC upgrades, building automation systems, LED lighting retrofits.
 These are often justified by energy savings, but they're capital if they extend useful life beyond the current operating condition.
 The landlord-favorable position is to pass them through as maintenance; the tenant-favorable position is to require amortization or exclusion.

-Suburban Class A: Tenant leverage is better.
+Suburban Class A: Tenants have a better bargaining position.
 Longer lease terms (7–10 years) give landlords flexibility to concede on exclusion lists, capital carve-outs, and caps on controllable expenses.
 Experienced tenants routinely negotiate controllable expense caps of 5–7% per year.

 For a deeper look at how office CAM compares to other property types, see our guides on retail CAM and industrial CAM.
 For the specific audit procedures tenants use to review these charges, see our guide on commercial lease audit procedures.